Sennevleminckx/SCI/README.md

   - `ValleyPosition`: The position of the intersection point used to separate modes.

 ### 2. Generating Schedules
+The Schedule Generator creates single-shift schedules for weekdays (9:00–17:00).
+It distributes collaborators across tasks according to parameters such as full-time/part-time, maximum tasks per collaborator, and a “freedom_level” that influences time split among tasks.
 The Schedule Generator is primarily used to perform sensitivity analyses on the SCI in research contexts.
 If you need to generate synthetic schedules, follow these steps:
 #### Importing the function
 ```python
 from generate_schedule_lib import generate_schedule
 ```
 #### Defining Team Details
-Create a dictionary containing team configurations and scheduling parameters.
+Below is an example dictionary specifying schedule generation parameters.
+*Note: Weekends are excluded automatically.*
 ```python
 import pandas as pd
 from datetime import datetime